2200W vs 1875W Hair Dryers (2026): What You Actually Get

 Our top pick is the BELLFORNO 2200 watts AC-motor dryer

 If you want salon-style power at home without paying salon-tool prices, the BELLFORNO is the pick.
-It pairs a genuine 2200 watts AC motor with ionic ceramic tourmaline and ships with a diffuser and two concentrator nozzles, at roughly $59.90.
+It pairs a rated 2200 watts AC motor with ionic ceramic tourmaline and ships with a diffuser and two concentrator nozzles, at roughly $59.90.
 Honest trade-off: it is heavier than a lightweight travel dryer — that weight is the pro motor.
 If you specifically want the lightest dryer or the quietest one, this is not it.
+See our full BELLFORNO hair dryer review for the complete verdict.

 Quick comparison